Nassty/cal2/README.md

 ### Custom Holidays

 `cal2 add` and `cal2 delete` update the cache for the current year (based on your system clock).
 Custom dates are stored per provider, so you can maintain separate local overrides for multiple countries.
+When adding a date you can supply `--description` to store a custom name; if omitted, `cal2` records a generic label.

 ## Development